‘X-Men’ Director Bryan Singer Accused Of Raping 17-Year-Old Boy

 Singer then allegedly threatened to ruin the boy’s life by saying that no one would believe him if he ever went public about the incident, adding that he could hire people “who are capable of ruining someone’s reputation.”
 The lawsuit was filed just three days after the director was axed from Bohemian Rhapsody, the biopic about Freddy Mercury.

-In the suit, Sanchez-Guzman alleges that the incident in question took place at one of the rooms on the yacht.
+In the suit, Sanchez-Guzman alleges that the incident in question took place in one of the rooms on the yacht.
 The plaintiff, who is now 31, claims that Singer forced him to the floor, “shoved Cesar’s face against his crotch area and demanded Cesar perform oral sex on him.”

 Sanchez-Guzman is seeking damages related to suffering from “severe psychological, mental and emotional injuries, shame, humiliation and loss of enjoyment of life” all these years after the alleged incident took place in 2003.
 Sanchez-Guzman is being represented by attorney Jeff Herman, who also represented Michael Egan in his 2014 sexual abuse lawsuit against Singer and three other powerful Hollywood men.

 The lawsuit was eventually dropped by Egan.
 At the time, Singer’s attorney, Martin Singer (no relation), defended his client by saying that the director had been careful about avoiding sexual acts with underage individuals.

 “Any time Bryan has a party, he makes certain and is very careful that there is a strict guest list,” Singer’s attorney told The Hollywood Reporter over three years ago.